gahr/tol/README.md

-Tcl One Liner is a simple tool that allows to execute simple Tcl one-liners on the console.
+Tcl One-Liner is a simple tool that allows to execute simple Tcl one-liners on the console.

     $ ./tol 'puts Hello'